nhi-hoang-git/University-Rankings-Data-Analysis/README.md

 # University Rankings Data Analysis Report

+## Overview
+This project was a collaborative effort for our MIST 4610 course.

 This project analyzes global university rankings to explore data design, visual analytics, and structured queries.
 We built a relational database using SQL and created interactive visualizations in Tableau to turn complex data into actionable knowledge for students, families, and employers.

 ## Database Schema